Here is the documentation for the Inline Tweet Sharer plugin.

 - a:hover.inline-twitter-link span – style for the twitter logo at the end of the link when hovered.

 5. bitly Integration

-- When created, on the Generate Access Token, confirm your password and click “Generate Token”.
+- Re-enter your password and then click “Generate Token”.

 6. Further Support

 Support can be provided in one of two ways:-